-Breech birth occurs when your baby is lying bottom first instead of the head first position.
+Breech birth occurs when your baby is lying bottom first instead of the head-first position.
 In the US, about 4% of babies are born breech.
-Before 1954, these babies were delivered vaginally, as of now, breech babies are mostly delivered through C-section.
-This was because doctors presumed greater safety in C-section.
+Before 1954, these babies were delivered vaginally.
+But as of now, breech babies are mostly delivered through C-section, as doctors presume greater safety in this method.

 The Complicated Affair

-- Frank Breech – The Contortion Act: One of the commonest breech position where the baby’s bottom is down and feet up near his head.
+Also called the contortion act, this is a common breech position where the baby’s bottom is down with the feet up near the head.

-- Footling Breech – The Dipping Leg: The baby’s head is up with one or both the legs hanging down.
+Also known as the dipping leg, the baby’s head is up with one or both legs hanging down.

-However, it’s important to remember that a breech position even days before delivery would not mean that she/he will be breach even during delivery.
-But if your D-day is here, and your baby remains in breech position, you need to talk to your doctor.
+Note that it’s important to remember that a breech position even days before delivery does not assure a breech position during delivery.
+But if your D-day is here and your baby remains in the breech position, you need to talk to your doctor.

 Flipping The Baby Back

-- Hot and cold: The best way is to put something really cold near his/her head and something warm near your pelvic area.
-Babies like the warmth, but don’t be surprised if your baby just didn’t fall for it.
+Place something really cold near the baby’s head and something warm near your pelvic area.
+Babies like warmth, but don’t be surprised if your baby doesn’t fall for it.
 Also, make sure you do not affect the baby’s or your health by doing this for too long.
 You can hold this for a few minutes, twice a day.

-- The guiding light: Babies are attracted towards light.
-Shining a flashlight at the lower half of your belly when your baby is active and moving.
+Babies are attracted to light.
+Shine a flashlight at the lower half of your belly when your baby is active and moving.
 She/he might find the light interesting.

-- Musical touch: Any music that makes your baby groove (in your womb) is the music that you play near your belly.
-Make sure that it’s just in the right direction and do this when the baby is active.
+Play the music that makes your baby groove (in your womb) near your belly.
+Make sure that it’s in the right direction and do this when the baby is active.
 Keep the volume just right.

-If you’re a little worried about trying any of these or if your baby doesn’t respond, it’s time to call in your healthcare provider.
-There are multiple techniques that the doctor may use to help the baby flip back in the correct position.
-Here’s one video of a doctor who repositions the baby with his bare hands.
+If you’re a little worried about trying any of these or if your baby doesn’t respond, it’s time to consult your healthcare provider.
+There are multiple techniques that doctors may use to flip the baby back into the correct position.

-Doctors have also delivered breech babies vaginally.
-What you need to understand is that while it is okay to be worried and sad, it is also important to be informed so that you can decisions wisely.
-After all, the only thing is getting your baby safe, right?
+There have been instances of doctors delivering breech babies vaginally.
+What you need to understand is that while it is natural to be worried, it is also important to be informed so that you can take the right decisions.
+After all, the sole intent is to get your baby delivered safely, right?